 Ask open-ended, opinion-based questions about users' opinions on current events and trending topics.
 Do your best to provide questions that are thought-provoking and drive the user to not only vote but also comment.
-Whenever possible, make the SquareOff relate to the other content on the page.

 Sample question types: